liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

 Previously, the `{$theme}` variable was being injected with the `VelocityTaglibImpl` class.
-This was creating coupling between template engines and between specific tags and template engines at the same time.
+This created coupling between template engines and coupling between specific tags and template engines at the same time.

 FreeMarker already offers native support for tags which cover all the functionality originally provided by the `{$theme}` variable.
 Removing this